keithdv/AsyncAsDesigned/AsyncAsDesigned/ExecContextSyncContext/ReadMe.txt

          WPF Application
              - Main Thread - Waiting for message - .EXE doesn't exit until told to so waiting for the next message
              - UI Thread is not blocked
-             - What happens if I hit the button multiple times?
-More and more tasks

 Exercise 3 - Don't Await AsyncAwait_A
    View Output Window
    Console Application
-      Application exits before the Task.Delay and the continuations executes.
+      Failure: Application exits before the Task.Delay and the continuations executes.
    WPF Application
       "Appears" to work.
-No errors and the Task does run (see output window) because the .EXE stays running.
+No errors and the Task does run because the .EXE stays running.
       However, notice that the Count is incremented immediately - it is not a continuation You will see similar behavior in ASP.NET because the ApplicationPool is still running so the Task Continuations may run but the request is long over.